joel-nambala/personal-portfolio/README.md

-# Personal-portfolio
+# Personal portfolio

-I created this portfolio using HTML5 and SCSS with a little JavaScript
+I created this portfolio using HTML5, CSS3, SCSS and vanilla JavaScript

 ## Available scripts